-On July 31, 2014, the Company entered into an Amended and Restated Promissory Note (the "Promissory Note") and an Amended and Restated Revolving Credit Note (the "Credit Note") with a correspondent lending partner.
-The Promissory Note and Credit Note are secured by stock of the Bank and bear interest at the 30 day LIBOR plus 4.0%.
-As of December 31, 2018 and December 31, 2017, there were no amounts outstanding on either the Promissory Note or the Credit Note and the borrowing capacity associated with these facilities was \$7.2 million.
+On June 30, 2019, the Company entered into an Amended and Restated Promissory Note (the "Promissory Note") and an Amended and Restated Revolving Credit Note (the "Credit Note") with a correspondent lending partner.
+The Credit Note is secured by stock of the Bank and bears interest at the 30 day LIBOR plus 3.5%.
+The Promissory Note is secured by stock of the Bank and bears interest at the 30 day LIBOR plus 4.0%.
+As of December 31, 2019, there were no amounts outstanding on either the Promissory Note or the Credit Note and the borrowing capacity associated with these facilities was \$10.0 million.
+As of December 31, 2018, there were no amounts outstanding on either the Promissory Note or the Credit Note and the borrowing capacity associated with these facilities was \$7.2 million.

-NOTE 10 - COMMITMENTS AND CONTINGENCIES
+NOTE 11 - COMMITMENTS AND CONTINGENCIES

 The Bank is party to credit-related financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of its customers.
 These financial instruments include commitments to extend credit.
 Such commitments involve, to varying degrees, elements of credit and interest rate risk in excess of the amount recognized in the consolidated balance sheets.
 Commitments may expire without being utilized.
-The Bank's exposure to credit loss is represented by the contractual amount of these commitments, although material losses are not anticipated.
+The Bank's exposure to loan loss is represented by the contractual amount of these commitments, although material losses are not anticipated.
 The Bank follows the same credit policies in making commitments as it does for on-balance sheet instruments.